svilupp/layercode-gym/.github/actions/layercode-gym-test/README.md

           max-turns: 7
           judge-enabled: true
           judge-criteria: |
-            The agent must:
-            1. Address the customer's concern directly
+            - Did the agent address the customer's concern directly?
-            2. Be empathetic and professional
+            - Was the agent empathetic and professional?
-            3. Provide clear next steps or solutions
+            - Did the agent provide clear next steps or solutions?
-            4. Not leave the customer confused
+            - Did the agent avoid leaving the customer confused?
           fail-on-judge-failure: true
           model: openai:gpt-4o-mini
           server-url: ${{ secrets.SERVER_URL }}